LIN8006 Computer-Assisted Language Learning

 |Semester 2, 2012 On-campus Toowoomba|

 |School or Department :||Education|

 With the advance of computer technology and the growth of interest in the use of computers for education, it is necessary for language teachers to become aware of the application of computers in second language learning and teaching.
 In other words, language teachers need to know about the basics of Computer-Assisted Language Learning (CALL) in order not to be left behind in the use of instructional technology for enhancing learning and teaching.

 This course provides language teachers with an introduction to theory and practice of CALL.
 Course topics include theoretical bases for CALL; current trends and issues of CALL research; language teachers' roles in CALL environments; the development and use of CALL applications such as multimedia / hypermedia materials and Internet tools; and strategies for integrating CALL into second language programs.
 NOTE: Minimum enrolment numbers apply to this offering.
-Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the EXT or WEB offering and advised of this change before semester commences.
+Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the WEB offering and advised of this change before semester commences.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On successful completion of this course students will be able to:

 - demonstrate a basic understanding of second language teaching methodology in relation to computer technology; (Both Assessment Items)

 - show an awareness of research directions in CALL; (Both Assessment Items)

 - identify language teachers' roles in CALL contexts; (Both Assessment Items)

 - demonstrate a knowledge of the practical uses of CALL in second language learning and teaching.
 (Both Assessment Items)